azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 deployment.apps/myapi scaled
 ```

-After executing that command, the current state should look similar to that one:
+After executing that command, the current state should look similar to this:

 ```shell
 $ kubectl get pods,deployments,services